 Softness and buoyancy

 “If the mattress is too soft the spine will not be aligned, and you will notice an arching downwards, creating increased pressure around the lower back and hips.
 The mattress should offer support and even weight distribution to keep the spine naturally aligned in a fully relaxed position.
 If the mattress is too firm you will notice the spine curving upwards creating increased pressure around the knees, lower back and shoulders.”

 Your body type

-It’s suitable for an adjustable bed
+If it’s suitable for an adjustable bed

 Adjustable beds can benefit anyone who suffers from a stiff or a painful back.
 These electric powered beds give you the ability to: sit up, lay flat, raise your legs or flex the knees.
 Through doing this, you can improve your circulation, in turn reducing joint pain the next day.